karloconk/kacham.com/README.md

-# Kachamcom
+# kacham.com

-This project is for the website for kacham, a game making studio between Samantha and Karlo
+This project is the website for kacham, a game making team.

 ## Development server